skiwi2/Fragments/README.md

 A card that is used to change the state of the board, this can only be used on your turn.

 #### Direct Spell
-A card that is used to have a direct effect on the board, this can be used at any moment.
+A card that is used to have a direct effect on the board, this can be used when the window to play Direct Spells is up.

 #### Permanent
 A card that effects the state of the board permanently, until it is destroyed.